 - Beginning and experienced herbal medicine and ecology students

-- Ecology and mycology enthusiasts
+- Environmental educators and outdoor enthusiasts

-PLEASE NOTE: Average Hikes are 1 mile or less, two hikes are in the 2 to 3 mile range.
+Prerequisites/Requirements: commitment to upholding sacred space in class; including but not limited to: arriving on time, talking in turn, respecting instructors and classmates, maintaining excellent attendance Please Note: Average Hikes are 1 mile or less, two hikes are in the 2 to 3 mile range.

-Tuition: $525, Payment Plans Available
+Tuition: $575, Payment Plans Available